Bechara Boutros al-Rahi: 2020s

-Visit to the Holy Land
+Visit to Israel and the Holy Land

-On 26 May 2014, the patriarch decided to join Pope Francis on parts of the pontifical three-day Holy Land pilgrimage.
-The Maronite patriarch arrived late Sunday in Jerusalem after accompanying Francis in the West Bank, but he departed from the parts of the Catholic leader's itinerary that involved meetings with Israeli officials.
-After visiting a monastery outside the city on his way to Jaffa, al-Rahi joined the Pope again in the afternoon for Mass at Jerusalem's Cenacle.
-The patriarch then returned to the West Bank for a visit to Beit Sahour, toured the north, the Galilee region, Nazareth, Acre and Haifa, where many of the country's Arab Christian minority live.
+On 26 May 2014, Al-Ra'i joined Pope Francis on parts of the pontifical three-day Holy Land pilgrimage, and thereafter he stayed three days longer.
+He thereby became the first Lebanese religious leader to visit Israel since its creation in 1948.
+Al-Ra'i arrived late Sunday in Jerusalem after accompanying Francis in the West Bank, but he departed from the parts of the pope's itinerary that involved meetings with Israeli officials.
+After visiting a monastery outside the city on his way to Jaffa, Israel, and being cheered there, Al-Ra'i joined the Pope again in the afternoon for Mass at Jerusalem's Cenacle.
+Al-Ra'i then returned to the West Bank for a visit to Beit Sahour, toured the north, the Galilee region, Nazareth, Acre and Haifa, where many of the country's Arab Christian minority live.

-The visit was criticized at home.
-The patriarch maintained that he was misunderstood and that his journey was celebrating the roots of Christianity in the region.
+The visit was criticized by Hezbollah and some others at home.
+The patriarch maintained that he was misunderstood, and that his journey was celebrating the roots of Christianity in the region.

 Visit to Saudi Arabia

-In November 2017, the patriarch visited Saudi Arabia to meet King Salman, to become the first Maronite Patriarch to visit the kingdom.
+In November 2017, Al-Ra'i visited Saudi Arabia to meet King Salman, becoming the first Maronite Patriarch to visit the kingdom.

-Calls for international conference
+Calls for international conference, democracy, and neutrality

-On 27 February 2021, al-Rahi addressed in a rally the political and economic crisis in Lebanon, in which he said:
+On 27 February 2021, Al-Ra'i addressed in a rally the political and economic crisis in Lebanon, in which he said:

 He also called for an international conference to solve Lebanese issues: